• Skip to primary navigation

 The Experiment

-As a result of the experimentation, I settled on using the following ingredients to make the Glamorgan sausages: Leeks, unsalted butter, dried thyme, dried bread crumbs, Kosher salt, freshly ground black pepper, Dijon mustard, milk and egg.
-For the coating, I used all-purpose flour, egg and milk and bread crumbs.
+After much experimentation, I settled on using the following ingredients to make the Glamorgan sausages: leeks, unsalted butter, dried thyme, dried bread crumbs, Kosher salt, freshly ground black pepper, Dijon mustard, milk, and egg.
+I used all-purpose flour, egg and milk, and bread crumbs for the coating.

 Ingredients for Glamorgan sausagesMaking the Mixture for Glamorgan Sausages